Onlymiind/GameboyEmulator/README.md

 Run cmake at project's root directory.
 Cmake 3.20 was originally used, however, version 3.1 should also work.
 C++17 is required for building the project.
 ## Testing
 Tests' source code is located under src/tests directory.
 To build tests add `BUILD_TESTS = TRUE` flag when generating build files.
 Note that integration_test requires path to project folder as a parameter to access test ROMs.
+Tests ROMs must be located in `src\tests\integration\roms` directory.

 Currently, an error with message `"Reached infinite loop"` is reported when running test ROMs.
 Such behaviour is expected since test ROMs typically jump to the infinite loop when they are done.
 This means that this error can occur as a result of normal execution and may signify the end of the test (actually, the infinite loop check is mainly used to terminate emulation when tests are finished).
 ## TODO list